c3po c3po Droid Prop Wearable Costume Replica, by TK409 - c3poBuilders.com

 SHOES

 Click here to search ebay for "Chinese Kung Fu Shoes".
 Daniels said he wore slip on shoes, and you'll want the lowest profile shoes possible.
-These shoes and fit underneath the screen-accurate shoe shells.
+These shoes fit underneath the screen-accurate shoe shells.
 C-3PO 's screen-accurate feet shells fit up to a size 9 foot.

 BODYSUIT